 - Place a few drops of blood on the test strip for the meter to analyze.

-A blood sugar test can play a critical part in managing diabetes.
-The test identifies when glucose levels are too high or too low.
-This helps someone know when to take insulin.
+Regular blood sugar testing can play a critical part in managing diabetes.
 Monitoring blood sugar levels also provides information on how well a person’s diabetes is being controlled and how stable blood sugar levels are.
 Testing can help a person with diabetes decide whether his or her treatment plan needs to be adjusted.

 Very few risks are associated with a blood sugar test.
-Excess bleeding can occur, but it is unlikely.
-Any time the skin is punctured, infection is a risk, but it is also unlikely.
+Any time the skin is punctured, infection is a risk, but this is very unlikely.
 Not having enough blood or getting an inaccurate reading are also risks of the procedure.

 Some blood sugar tests require preparation.
-Fasting blood sugar tests require that a patient refrain from eating for 12 hours prior to the blood test.
+Fasting blood sugar tests require that a patient refrain from eating for between 8 and 12 hours before the test.
 Non-fasting blood sugar tests do not require any special preparation.